zesiii/database_project1/README.md

 ## 2. Project Objectives

-- Create a user-friendly platform that allows users to follow each other and maintain a list of followers.
+- Create a user-friendly platform.
 - Allow users to write posts about games, which can include reviews, opinions, or questions.
 - Enable users to add games to a personalized wish list.
 - Foster discussions within the community through a reply feature to comment on posts.